Please, mom, don’t make me go

 where we’ll sit underneath the sun infernal

-while he drones on and on with his lectures eternal;
+while he drones on with his lectures eternal;

 but it’s a sad fate for any red-blooded boy